 As a 268-hectare coastal landscape on the Atlantic Flyway, Owls Head is an important habitat for native bird species and a refuge for migratory birds.

-This summer, CPAWS NS and a team of biodiversity experts have been observing and recording the site’s “rich natural diversity8.”
-Through surveys from the land and the water, they have identified over 75 species of birds, including warblers, ring-necked pheasants, blue herons, ospreys, a bald eagle, black guillemots, American redstarts (a migratory species), willets, and (provincially-endangered) barn swallows8 9.
+This summer, CPAWS NS and a team of biodiversity experts observed and recorded some of the site’s “rich natural diversity8.”
+Through surveys from the land and the water, they have identified over 75 species of birds, including warblers, ring-necked pheasants, blue herons, ospreys, a bald eagle, black guillemots, American redstarts (a migratory species), willets, and (provincially endangered) barn swallows8 9.

-There have been local reports of piping plovers on the beach at Owls Head Park Reserve10.
+Part of Owls Head Provincial Park has been mapped in the government’s significant habitat database for nesting piping plovers.10 There have also been local reports of piping plovers on the beach at Owls Head Provincial Park11.
 The beloved piping plover is endangered, both provincially (under the Endangered Species Act) and federally (under the Species at Risk Act).
-In Nova Scotia, there are fewer than 40 breeding pairs of piping plovers11, so we must make every effort to protect them and their habitat.
+In Nova Scotia, there are fewer than 40 breeding pairs of piping plovers12, so we must make every effort to protect them and their habitat.